Is the Pacific Crest Trail a fantastic adventure that you should most definitely set out on? Yes.

 - My lowest moment was after getting over Mather Pass.
 I had been feeling altitude sickness since Lone Pine.
 I couldn’t hike big mile days (I physically and mentally just couldn’t do it) and I came extremely close to quitting here.

 - Got sick (throwing up on trail) six times.
 Finally, quit because of it.

 - Checked out Guthook and noticed there was an airport in Big Bear.
-Closest I ever was to quit the trail.
+Closest I ever was to quitting the trail.
 Talked to other hikers at camp and realized I was not the only one struggling.

 - Leading up to Walker Pass I almost quit.
 I was pushing too hard and not enjoying the hike.

 - NorCal.
 All of it.
 Crushed low to mid-30s every day just to rush through the section because it was so horrible.
 Smoke was THICC and NorCal blues hit me so so so so so hard.
-Nearly gave up in Shasta, called my mom crying, just wanting to get off the trail because of the smoke.
+Nearly gave up in Shasta, and called my mom crying, just wanting to get off the trail because of the smoke.
 But I pushed on, and I finished it!
-HOW'S THAT FOR A COMEBACK STORY BOYS!!!
+HOW’S THAT FOR A COMEBACK STORY BOYS!!!

 Have your own tale of woe from a Pacific Crest Trail thru-hike?
 Leave a comment below and warn future PCT classes of the awfulness that awaits them on their thru-hikes.